 About this book

 This title is not available to purchase from Royal Society of Chemistry.
 Please visit www.bioinorganic-chemistry.org/mils for title information.
-This title is still available electronically to customers who purchased it as part of their RSC eBook Collection content before 31st December 2014.

 This volume, closely related to MILS-6, deals mainly with metal(loid)-alkyl derivatives but also with the rarer aryl compounds.
 Most of these (commonly toxic) compounds are formed in the environment by microorganisms, but some anthropogenic input occurs as well.
 MILS-7, providing a most up-to-date view, is of special relevance for researchers in analytical and bioinorganic chemistry, enzymology, environmental chemistry, physiology, toxicology, and related medical fields.